 The Canadian and first international player (foreign) in 37-year with the Irish she improved her play each year, and stamped her name across a number of the schools all-time records including becoming only the 29th player in the reach the 1000+ point club and earning her way to podium to shake the commissioner’s hand and, for a quick and well deserved moment forgetting about that ACL injury that ended her NCAA career.

-“I actually planned it out exactly how I was going to get up, who i was going to hug first, but as soon i heard my named called i started tearing up and a literally just popped right-up and i’m going to feel it in the morning because i forgot how to walk up the stairs, i was really excited.”
+“I actually planned it out exactly how I was going to get up, who I was going to hug first, but as soon I heard my name called I started tearing up and a literally just popped right up and I’m going to feel it in the morning because I forgot how to walk up the stairs, I was really excited.”
 Achonwa described the special moment backstage.

-“The last couple of weeks i have literally hit every singe emotion possible with the injury and then going to the Final Four, there was some much going on and it never really sat in until I was walking up the stage.
+“The last couple of weeks I have literally hit every single emotion possible with the injury and then going to the Final Four, there was some much going on and it never really sat in until I was walking up the stage.
 I’m just really excited that Indiana took a change on me and drafted me injured.”

 The selection marks the first time two Canadian female players have been selected in the first-round as Edmonton’s Michelle Plouffe was also drafted 19th overall by the Settle Storm becoming the first Edmonton based player ever to reach the WNBA.

 It looks like the Canadian Invasion is also starting to hit the WNBA ranks.
 From Stacy Dales to Tammy Sutton-Brown to now Achonwa & Michelle Plouffe and the next ones in line.
 (Nirra Fields.)